 WHAT'S IN A NAME – PRECINCT 10:There is something just so inherently American in the legend of speakeasies and Prohibition and so we set out to create a unique American restaurant here in Weymouth.
 Being around election season in late 2016, immediately we began to come up with names that revolved around American politics.
 Our address here at 110 Main Street falls inside of voting precinct 10.
 Hynes Restaurant Group founder and owner, Kevin Hynes, before delving into the world of restaurants, was a Weymouth police officer – and for 10 years.
 Many link the word "precinct" not only to politics but also to law and so the name rings true on both levels.
 In addition to those obvious connotations, Precinct 10 also marks the 10th restaurant opened and owned by Kevin (and the Hynes Restaurant Group) on the South Shore over the course of his career.

-P10's menu features regional American fare, a kind of "greatest hits from around the country" including house-made sausages, an array of house-smoked meats right out of our custom southern-style smoker, San Francisco Seafood Stew, Hawaiian Mahi Tacos, Southern Fried Chicken, Cajun Paella, New England Haddock and a wide selection of foods that make American cuisine fun and tasty!
+P10's menu features regional American fare, a kind of "greatest hits from around the country" including house-made sausages, an array of house-smoked meats right out of our custom southern-style smoker, San Francisco Seafood Stew, Southwest Street Corn, Southern Fried Chicken, Cajun Paella, New England Haddock and a wide selection of foods that make American cuisine fun and tasty!